Asjas/prisma-redis-middleware/README.md

 used to debug whether a Prisma query is being cached or not.

 You can also pass a custom `log` (pino or console) to the `storage` option and `async-cache-dedupe` will print debug info as it queries, sets, expires and invalidates the cache.
+Note that the `log` option can print out very verbose output.